Descôteaux v Mierzwinski: Opinion of the court

 Justice Lamer, writing for a unanimous court, held that the documents were not wrongly seized.
 The trial court erred when dismissing the motion for certiorari to quash the warrant, but not because the documents were privileged.

 The Superior Court had refused to quash the warrant on the basis that the documents could not benefit from solicitor-client privilege, as they were communicated before any solicitor-client relationship was formalized.
-This was not in accordance with the case law, as any information communicated with the intent of obtaining legal advice falls within the scope of solicitor-client privilege, even in the lawyer is not retained and legal advice is never given.
+This was not in accordance with the case law, as any information communicated with the intent of obtaining legal advice falls within the scope of solicitor-client privilege, even if the lawyer is not retained and legal advice is never given.

 However, the legal aid application falls within one of the exceptions to solicitor-client privilege, known as the crime-fraud exception: any communication made for the purpose of obtaining legal advice to facilitate the commission of a crime, or any communication which itself is the material element of a crime, does not benefit from the principle of privilege.

 The Court formulates the 4-point substantive rule of the privilege, which it states was put forth in Solosky, but was not formulated explicitly.